 Gluten Free Overnight Chia Seed Pudding (Edit recipe)

-Chia seed pudding is one of those foods that you can prep overnight or have ready in an hour.
-The overnight appeal is that you can spend a few minutes prepping the night before and have breakfast ready in the morning - or a whole week!
-This recipe makes 1 serving as it's so easy to use something like a mason jar or a small glass bowl to not only prepare it in, but to also store it in the fridge and eat out of it later.
-For an extra boost of protein, you can add a scoop right into the mix - but you can leave it out just as easily.
-You can easily keep this dairy free by opting for a non-dairy milk.
+Chia seed pudding is one of those foods you can prep overnight or have ready in about 90 minutes.
+The overnight option is great for spending a few minutes prepping the night before and waking up to breakfast ready in the morning, or even for the whole week.
+This recipe makes one serving since it’s so easy to mix, store and enjoy right from your favorite glass jars (these are what I'm loving!)
+For an extra boost of protein, you can add a scoop of protein powder to the mix, but it’s just as easy to leave it out.
+You can also keep it dairy free by using your favorite non-dairy milk.

 Show nutritional information